 Nose: clean, pronounced intensity, developing, with aromas as they come, opening with a strong note of warm raw steak, then emerges slighty tarry black liquorice, slightly high-toned yet creamy in a lactic sense black cherry, spicy, a toasty edge, sweet oak, waxy dark red glace cherry, stewed spicy red cherry.

-Palate: dry, medium (+) acidity, ripe medium tannins, medium (+) alcohol, full body, medium intensity, a smooth texture, with flavours of black berry and black berry boiled sweets, touch of blackcurrant, a sweet oak underpinning, hints of leaf humus.
+Palate: dry, medium (+) acidity, ripe medium tannins, medium (+) alcohol, full body, medium intensity, a smooth texture, with flavours of black berry and black berry boiled sweets, touch of blackcurrant which expands with a little time, a sweet oak underpinning, hints of leaf humus.
 A medium (+) length with a clean black fruited finish.

 Quality: good, a sound balance of acidity and ripe tannins with alcohol; modest intensity and concentration in the mouth; a developing wine, showing some complexity with evidence of well-integrated exposure to wood, and bottle age, with a tertiary dimension of meaty, stewed and waxy notes; finishes medium-long.